To snack or not to snack? My tips for healthy snacking

 The solution?
 Plan your snacks into your day and make time to shop for the right type of snacks so you can embrace snacking as part of your weight loss journey, instead of hindering it.
 Have healthy choices in the fridge or cupboard to avoid eating things that don’t support your weight loss journey.

-Some tips for healthy snacking habits:
+Here are 5 tips for healthy snacking habits:

 - Do a fridge and pantry audit – Foods like biscuits, cakes, doughnuts, pastries, ice-cream, chocolate and chips have very little nutritional value and are high in fat and kilojoules.
 If you can’t say no to them, don’t have them in the house.